Agricultural Literacy Curriculum Matrix

 - If California stopped producing milk, how would we get dairy products?
 How would this affect prices at the store?

-- Review activity.
-Students review their learning by creating “A Day Without Dairy” milk carton.
-Students decorate a milk carton depicting newly-acquired concepts on each side.
+- Review the activity.
+Have the students review their learning by creating “A Day Without Dairy” milk carton.
+Instruct the students to decorate a milk carton depicting newly-acquired concepts on each side.
 If time allows, they can make their carton colorful and creative.

 - Side 1